 Coding as a form of writing

-To create, you must first catch an idea.
-Just as a story, a poem, or an essay begins with a whiff of inspiration, coding starts with a concept – a desire to make something or make something move.
-To give these ideas shape and purpose, writers capture thoughts with words and sentences; coders sculpt programs with functions, loops, and classes.
+To create something, you have to catch an idea.
+Just like a story, a poem, or an essay begins with some sort of inspiration, coding starts with a concept.
+A desire to make something or make something move.
+To give these ideas shape and purpose, writers use words and sentences; coders sculpt programs with functions, loops, and classes.

 Both require careful decisions of syntax, tone, and structure.
-Writers consider how their language flows, how the story unfolds; coders determine how their logic functions, how their systems respond.
-It’s a balancing act of creativity and precision, of vision and execution.
+Writers consider how their language flows, and how a story unfolds; coders determine how their logic functions, and how their systems respond.
+It's a balancing act of creativity and precision, of vision and execution.

 Whether your hand moves a pen across paper, or your fingers tap out code on the keys, you are constructing something that means something.
-Both create something new out of a single idea, something that once shared, can inspire, inform, or simply entertain.
+Creating something new out of a single idea, something that once shared, can inspire, inform, or simply entertain.